Star Wars Universe Roleplaying Game

 Soldier Specializations (Subclasses)

 Starting at level 3, you choose one of the following Soldier subclasses.
-Each link below provides full trait progression, role description, and mechanical details for that path.
+Each option offers a distinct battlefield identity and playstyle.
+Follow the links below for full trait progressions, recommended builds, and mechanical details for each path.